bee-anchor/yoga/README.md

                 info += f"<Screenshot for -  {url}|{name}>\n"
             slack_reporter.report_test_failure(CONTEXT.args.browser, info)
 ```
-The critical part is that you report the job outcome to saucelabs and slack when it is appropriate
+The critical part is that you report the job outcome to saucelabs and slack when it is appropriate, and take and save screenshots when appropriate

+## Types of tests supported

+Because yoga is more of a library of core useful features and setup, and a wrapper around a normal test runner library, you can write any kind of test with it you like, e.g.:
+* UI tests
+* API tests
+* Integration tests
+* etc...
+* even unit tests if you so desired

+All that may be needed is finding a python library to support you in this endeavour.
+Yoga includes some very useful dependencies for such test types, including:
+* requests - for API tests
+* PyMySQL - for tests against MySQL databases

 # Running Automation Tests